 Read, Read, and Read Some More

 And, of course, don’t forget to read and read some more, all summer long!
 Our post on how to keep kids reading over summer vacation is full of teacher-recommended, parent-tested tips.
-You’ll also want to scroll through our books and authors section to find curated picture book lists on a whole range of themes, as well as book reviews, and our literacy activities section has a number of fun story time activities to expand on some fabulous preschool reads.
+You’ll also want to scroll through our kids’ books section to find curated picture book lists on a whole range of themes.
+And our literacy activities section has a number of fun story time games and crafts paired with fabulous preschool reads.

 In particular, don’t miss our lists of awesome alphabet books and precious picture books about puppies.
 Just make sure you check out our science-backed advice for maximizing the benefits of reading out loud to your kids for some simple hacks you can use to get more learning out of story time.